 The figures above represent three-year averages through FY 2016.
-Hospital wide assumptions are averages of actual payer mix and allowance rates based on GMH's audited financial statement in FY 2014, 2015 and 2016.
-The outpatient payer mix and allowance assumptions, based on detailed unaudited charge data, are applied to the new Enhanced Service Centers for MRI and Interventional Radiology services.
+Hospital-wide assumptions are averages of actual payer mix and allowance rates based on GMH's audited financial statement in FY 2014, 2015 and 2016.
+To account for efficiencies in billings and collections achieved through modernization and the shift to outpatient services, the allowance for Medicare, Medicaid and MIP for existing services is reduced by about one percent annually.

+The outpatient payer mix and allowance assumptions, based on detailed unaudited charge data, are applied to a portion of the new Enhanced Service Centers for MRI and Interventional Radiology services.
 For the new Cardiac Center, outpatient payer assumptions applied to all services, except for transvenous pacemaker insertions and coronary artery bypass graft surgeries to which inpatient assumptions are applied.
 Hospital wide assumptions are applied to GMH's existing services.
-Revenues for the observation unit and for other new services were calculated using separate revenue assumptions.
+Revenues for the observation unit and for other new services were calculated using separate assumptions.